Perdita (moon)

 Perdita /ˈpɜːrdətə/ is an inner satellite of Uranus.
-Perdita's discovery was complicated.
-The first photographs of Perdita were taken by the Voyager 2 spacecraft in 1986, but it was not recognized from the photographs for more than a decade.
+Perdita's discovery was very complicated, as the first photographs of Perdita were taken by the Voyager 2 spacecraft in 1986, but it was not recognized from the photographs for more than a decade.
 In 1999, the moon was noticed by Erich Karkoschka and reported.
 But because no further pictures could be taken to confirm its existence, it was officially demoted in 2001.
 However, in 2003, pictures taken by the Hubble Space Telescope managed to pick up an object where Perdita was supposed to be, finally confirming its existence.

 Following its discovery in 1999, it was given the temporary designation of S/1986 U 10.
 It was named Perdita (Latin for 'lost') after the daughter of Leontes and Hermione in William Shakespeare's play The Winter's Tale.
 The moon is also designated Uranus XXV.

 The moon orbits between Belinda and Puck.
 The above-mentioned Hubble measurements prove that Perdita does not follow a direct Keplerian motion around Uranus.
-Instead, it is clearly caught in a 43:44 orbital resonance with the nearby moon Belinda.
+Instead, it is clearly caught in a 43:44 orbital resonance with the nearby moon Belinda, and from this resonance it has been determined that Belinda's mass is 26 or 27 times that of Perdita.
 It is also close to an 8:7 resonance with Rosalind.